The Dog-Friendly Chicago Guide For Windy City Pooches

 Places to Play

 Who says dogs can’t appreciate new experiences?
 The smells alone in the Windy City are incredibly compelling.
-On a more serious note, if you want to take your dog to any beach or dog park in the city, they will need a DFA permit tag from a participating Chicago veterinarian’s office.
-You can find more info here.
+On a more serious note, if you want to take your dog to any beach or dog park in the city, they will need a DFA permit tagopens in a new tab from a participating Chicago veterinarian’s office.

 Belmont Harbor Dog Beach